lizhunan/dissertation-msc/README.md

 # Efficient Indoor Scene Segmentation Network(EISSegNet)

-This is my Msc thesis named Efficient Indoor Scene Segmentation Network(EISSegNet), which is a semantic segmentation model for RGB-D images.
+This is my master's thesis named Efficient Indoor Scene Segmentation Network(EISSegNet), which is a semantic segmentation model for RGB-D images.
 The proposed model uses a CNN-based encoder-decoder architecture.
 Compared with the model based on Transformer architecture, the proposed model takes up less memory and has faster inference speed.

 <p align="lift">
   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-4caf50.svg" alt="License"></a>